nikitavoloboev/data/focusing/rules.md

 - Don't judge anyone.
 Attempt to see another person's point of view.
 Be kind.
 Show love.
 Self love.
 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
 Seek & give candid feedback.
 Respond politely.
 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.
 - Create & update rules based on new life experiences.
 Adapt each rule to suit my life best.
-- [Take it easy](../life/happiness.md).
+Break off all bad habits I have.
+Learn new positive habits.
+- Learn from the past.
+Don't make same mistakes.
+Don't dwell on what has happened or what I can't change.
+Let past go.
+You only live now.
+- [Be happy](../life/happiness.md).
+Love myself.
 Be playful.
-You only live now.
-Make new nice memories.
+Make new nice memories and enjoy each moment in life.
+Savor close relationships.
+Look towards the [future](../future/future.md).

 ## Health

 - [Exercise](../fitness/fitness.md).
 Start every morning with a workout & shower.
-50+ min cardio/weights daily.
+40+ min cardio/weights daily.
 - Eat [whole food plant based nutritious diet](../health/nutrition/nutrition.md).
 - Drink lots of water & [tea](../health/nutrition/drinks/tea.md).
 Limit [coffee](../health/nutrition/drinks/coffee.md).
 No sugar.
 - Reach optimal micro & macro nutrient goals, [supplement](../health/nutrition/supplements.md) where needed.
 - Go on walks or do exercise throughout the day when possible as breaks.
 - Brush/floss teeth & [clean face](../health/skin-care.md) daily.
+Smell nice.
 - Apply sunscreen when going out for long time.
 Don't frown.
 Don't touch face or mouth with dirty hands.
 - Accept and love my body and self.
 I am perfect as I am.
 Don't care what other people might think of me.
 - Never sit for long.
 Sit up right (good posture, never slouch).
 Use great chair.
 Be comfortable & ergonomic.
 Use standing desk & vary between sitting & standing.
 Take breaks.